 Avoid Prints That Are Too Dark:

-One common mistake that people make when printing their photos is comparing the print to a backlit monitor at full brightness.
+One common mistake that people make when printing and mounting their photos is comparing the print to a backlit monitor at full brightness.

 Monitors project light while prints reflect light so before making a judgment that the print color is off or is too dark, it’s really important to not only adjust your monitor brightness but also view in plenty of natural light or overhead art lighting.
 The calibration tools above will adjust the monitor brightness for you according to the light in the room, but if you’re not a pro photographer with pro calibration tools, we recommend just simply adjusting your monitor brightness down to about 50-60% to get a more accurate view of how the print will look.
 We get asked this question a lot.
 Do you offer color correction?
 This is quite subjective as I’m sure you know.
 What looks good to us may not look great to you.
 We will almost never adjust color without a discussion with the customer for this reason.
 Things we will do in order to improve the file by default (if needed) is denoising, sharpening, and lightening to achieve an optimal print.